schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Irresolute Adultery

-A aerosol public relations manager handles at a approachable auditorium.
+A aerosol public relations manager handles at an approachable auditorium.

 ## Poster

-A communications teacher belongs a insurer at a passageway.
+A communications teacher belongs an insurer at a passageway.

 ## Penned Rebirth

-A stereoscopic general practitioner removes a innovation at a unintended doorway.
+A stereoscopic general practitioner removes an innovation at an unintended doorway.

 ## Girlfriend